luapower/luapower-all/tr0.md

 exclusively for pixel-perfect consistent output across platforms.
 Uses [harfbuzz] for complex text shaping, [fribidi] for bidirectional text, [libunibreak] for line breaking and [freetype] for glyph rasterization.
-Used by [ui] for all text rendering.
+Used by [ui0] for all text rendering.

 Supports subpixel positioning, color bitmap fonts (emoticons!), word wrapping, alignments, hit testing, clipping, cursors, selections, editing,